jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 ): ReturnType<FS[K]> {
   return fs[recv.kind](recv.v);
 }

-const recfs = {
-    n: (n: number) => n * 2,
-    s: (s: string) => s.trim(),
-    b: (b: boolean): number => (b ?
-1 : 0)
-}
 ```

 `ValueRecord` is defined in the same wordy way as before, whereas `FuncRecord` is nothing more than a mapped type based on the keys of the type map.
-In `FuncRecord`, the type of each parameter must necessarily be the type of the corresponding `v` field, otherwise we couldn't invoke such functions.
-The return type will be arbitrarily determined by the caller of `match`, therefore we set `unknown` here.
-We plan, in fact, to use `FuncRecord` as an upper bound and to infer the types of matching callbacks (`FS`).

 Inside the match function, the kind of `recv` is again used to index the corresponding function within `fs`, and this function is then invoked on the `v` value of `recv`.
-The type returned by match is expressed in terms of `FS`.
+The type returned by `match` is expressed in terms of `FS`, as it was in the previuous attempts.

 [Link to the playground](https://www.typescriptlang.org/play?target=99&jsx=0&ts=5.3.3#code/C4TwDgpgBAKuEFkCGYoF4oG8BQU9QDsAuQgVwFsAjCAJwBpd8BnEp4GgSwIHMH8pKJSgHthAGwhIC2AL4BubNlCQoANSRjSEAEoQAxsJoATADwBpKBAAewCASNMoAawghhAM1jxkqDC7eecJA+AHzoWIwA2gAKUFxQZgC6JDj8TlxGJNEK-ABuJEGIKDGJOVDyspFJCkrwUABipAR6ugbG4alQMXEEzq4eXsEoyVAAFPmDRWAlAJToYU1OBMIA7gQKFdjuTXrAHMK95EjAegAW5pY2dg59AZM+dA0Aype29o6Nza2GRiGjjDR9BN1JodPofuYQnwoO4WM9sDMSLpgKQaARCiZ6k8qokwp1ASi0TCmJFAXpcgA6dL2RKjMmU3IzDaKAwENhQMmwjqMPDEMZ8ggUag0OZoMK9ABUUAATNC8HDRnC2JweKKwkwKewOORRjM5QISKNBAJRBIpIiyFRaPMxpQoAB+KAARigJAADDNZIojidTqNMM4MiQAEQEYOPCYAFml5UenKYnoA9ImoAA9e3YH1nf2B+whpjhqATYN6DhIYTB2Mc-SwpMp9OZ47ZgPUzJQYOUQsTdwaJjQGRxmsJ7DJtP2oA).

-Unfortunately, however, we encounter an error: the type of `fs[recv.kind]` has been inferred as `never`, and `'string | number | boolean'` is not assignable to parameter of type `'never'`.
+Unfortunately, however, we encounter an error: the type of `fs[recv.kind]` has been inferred as `never`, and `string | number | boolean` is not assignable to parameter of type `never`.
 What a drag.
 What's the problem now?

 ### Final final attempt

 The problem is in the type of `fs`, that is the type parameter `FS`.
 We declared that type parameter to infer the return type of the matching callbacks, so that the `match` function can be more flexible.
-It is true that the upper bound of `FS`, namely `FuncRecord`, specifies the input types as a direct dependency of the type map, butit seems like this connection gets lost with `FS`, a generic subtype of it.
+It is true that the upper bound of `FS`, namely `FuncRecord`, specifies the input types as a direct dependency of the type map, but it seems like this connection gets lost with `FS`, a generic subtype of it.
 This could make sense, as variance rules allow passing callbacks whose input type is a supertype compared to what is declared by `FuncRecord`.

 The solution I propose to overcome this issue is based on a [recently merger PR](https://github.com/microsoft/TypeScript/pull/55811) and will work from version `5.4` of the language.
 However, I'm open to suggestions and alternative ideas.